Andrew Aurich: Coaching career

 After graduating from Princeton, Aurich returned to Concordia Academy, where he was an assistant coach for the 2006 season.
 He moved to Albright College as a tight ends coach for two years.
 Following two years at Rutgers and a year as a running backs coach at Princeton, Aurich spent a year as a defensive assistant for the Tampa Bay Buccaneers, working under defensive coordinator Bill Sheridan.
 After a year coaching the offensive line at Bucknell, Aurich returned to Princeton.

 Aurich spent six years at Princeton, coaching special teams, tight ends, and the offensive line until became the assistant head coach in 2018.
 He spent the 2019 season as the offensive coordinator for the Tigers before leaving again for Rutgers, where he spent four years coaching across the offense.

 Harvard

 On February 8, 2024, The Harvard Crimson reported that Aurich, then a tight ends coach at Rutgers, would be the next head coach for the Harvard Crimson following the retirement of Tim Murphy.
 His selection was announced officially on February 12, 2024.
-In his first season as head coach Aurich led Harvard to a 5-2 Ivy League record and a share of the Ivy League championship.
+In his first season as head coach Aurich led Harvard to a 5–2 Ivy League record and a share of the Ivy League championship with Columbia and Dartmouth.
 He became the first Harvard coach to win an Ivy championship in his first season.

-In the 2025 season, Aurich has led the Crimson to a 9-0 record as of November 15, 2025.
-Following a win against Penn, Harvard won its third straight Ivy League championship and second under Aurich.
+In the 2025 season, Aurich led the Crimson to a 9–1 regular season record and was named a Finalist for the Eddie Robinson Coach of the Year Award.

+Following a 45–28 loss to Yale in The Game, Harvard shared the Ivy League title for the third straight year in a row and the second under Aurich.

+In the first year of Ivy participation in football post-season play, Aurich led the Crimson to an at-large berth to participate in the NCAA Division I FCS tournament.

 Personal life

-Aurich is married to Michelle Aurich, a former Philadelphia Eagles cheerleader.
+Aurich is married to Michelle Aurich, a former forensic accountant and Philadelphia Eagles cheerleader.
 They have a daughter and two sons.